aymane-ouhadi/aymane-ouhadi/README.md

 - 🌱 Graduated from **ENSIM, Le Mans University, France** and **ENSAF, National School of Applied Sciences of Fez, Morocco** in a Double Degree program

-- 💼 Currenty looking for an End-of-studies Internship in the Software Development field

 - 💻 Self-learning and always passionate about new technologies

 - 👨‍💻 My projects are available at [https://aymane-portfolio.vercel.app/](https://aymane-portfolio.vercel.app/)